Rojo/vagrant-for-rails-apps/README.md

-# Rails-Heroku Development Environment on Vagrant
+# Rails Virtual Development Environment on Vagrant

-Configuration files to automatically set up a basic and customizable Vagrant box with the required tools to develop Rails projects oriented to be deployed over [Heroku][10].
+Configuration files to automatically set up a basic and customizable Vagrant box with the required tools to develop Rails projects.

-Therefore, the software versions installed try to match those supported on the Heroku platform.

 ## Usage